A-Star100/srb2-mods/Character Packs/VCL_AbilityPack/README.md

 - **Nuke Thrust:** Press Custom 3 on the ground once you're Hyper Blur to nuke enemies around you.
 It'll also give you a short boost upwards.
 It can also attack bosses and enemies above you, as long as you're close enough to it.

-- **Slow Shoes???:** As a consequence of this utterly OP speed, speed shoes become slow shoes, and consequentially make you much slower as a result in Hyper form.
-So avoid them at all costs!

 # Team Blur (Experimental)
 The 3 heroes join together along with one extra fellow and team up to the best of their abilities!